 Finally, to prove that issuing the waiver would be beneficial to the United States, a USCIS officer will evaluate a number of factors, and determine if — on balance — it would be impractical for the applicant to secure a job offer or a labor certification.
 One of the key criteria used in this evaluation is whether qualified U.S. workers are available, and if so, the country would still benefit from the foreign national’s contributions.

-For professionals considering immigrating to the United States, an EB2 NIW is a one route to be considered.
+For professionals considering immigrating to the United States, an EB2 NIW is generally one of the first routes to be considered.
 For most applicants — other than those from India and China — this type of visa also allows for the simultaneous petition for adjustment of status and for a work permit and the ability to continuously maintain lawful status in the US during the pendency of the application.
-This is important, as it can allow applicants to remain in the United States even after their current visa expires, and to gain work authorization pending approval of their visa.
+This is important as it can allow applicants to remain in the United States even after their current visa expires and gain work authorization pending approval of their visa.

 Applying for a Green Card through the NIW